nursenakok/hugging-face-beginner-guide/README.md

 ## PART I: Working with Pipelines

+What You'll Learn:
+Use pre-trained models for common NLP tasks with minimal code.
+Pipelines simplify complex tasks like sentiment analysis or text generation.

 ### Available Pipelines

-- Sentiment Analysis
+- Sentiment Analysis: Predicts whether text expresses positive or negative sentiment.
-- Named Entity Recognition (NER)
+- Named Entity Recognition (NER): Identifies entities like people, organizations, or locations in text.
-- Zero-Shot Classification
-- Question Answering
+- Zero-Shot Classification: Classifies text into custom categories without additional training.
+- Question Answering: Extracts answers from a given context based on a question.
-- Text Generation
+- Text Generation: Generates creative text continuations from a prompt.
-- Summarization
-- Fill-Mask
+- Summarization: Condenses long text into a concise summary.
+- Fill-Mask: Predicts missing words in a sentence using a masked language model.

+### Code Context:
+Your pipeline code uses the transformers library for all tasks (Sentiment Analysis, NER, Zero-Shot Classification, Question Answering, Text Generation, Summarization, Fill-Mask).

+### Required Libraries:

+transformers: For loading and running Hugging Face pipelines.
+No additional libraries are needed since the pipelines rely solely on transformers (and its dependencies like torch or tensorflow, which are automatically installed).

 ## PART II: Tokenizer

+What You'll Learn:
+How tokenizers convert text into model-ready inputs (tokens → IDs → attention masks).

 ### Overview